dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
 This lab is meant for developers/security professionals interested in how to integrate static and dynamic security analysis into a CI/CD pipeline.
-Hopefully it gives some ideas on how you might use it to secure your own applications.
+Hopefully it gives some ideas on how you might automate finding application security defects in your own applications.

 The app in this lab is [OWASP RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable Rails app intended for training purposes.
 Props to the wonderful folks working on that project!